holysnippet/pico_eth_doc/README.md

 <a name="usi"></a>
 ## Using the UF2 test image
+It is available at the root of this repository.
+[Or you can download it by clicking here.](https://github.com/holysnippet/pico_eth_doc/blob/main/Ethernet%20test%20image.uf2)

 This image is provided to allow you to quickly test your interface without having to compile the source code.
 It embeds a TCP iperf server version 2 only **(version 3 does not seem to be supported)**.
 There is also a HTTP test server.
 An NTP demo client runs permanently on the board.
 It queries an NTP server every 30 seconds and displays the result on the USB serial port.